gatsbyjs/gatsby-graphql-toolkit/plugins/gatsby-graphql-toolkit/README.md

 given GraphQL query to fetch the next page of a field.

-This way the toolkit can paginate your queries automatically and express the result as `AsyncIterator` of your nodes.
+This way the toolkit can paginate your queries automatically and express the result as `AsyncIterator` of your nodes for convenience and efficiency.

 ## Configuration